tabokie/hi-note/docs/learn-to-be-hired/interview.md

             to put modification plan with safe freezing on exception.
             [github-1](https://github.com/xiaozzz/PingCAP),
             [github-2](https://github.com/deqianzou/PingCAP-TaskQueue)
-        -   2018-10: design and implement a data structure for Least Recently Used (LRU) cache.
+        -   2018-10: design   implement a data structure for Least Recently Used (LRU) cache.
 It should support the following
             operations: get and put.
 O(1).
             [github](https://github.com/panxiande/PingCap)